khushi-sabarad/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 - `COUNT`(DISTINCT order_date): This function calculates the total number of unique days each customer visited the diner.
 By using `DISTINCT`, it ensures that if a customer visits the diner multiple times on the same day, it counts as one visit for that day instead of being counted multiple times.

 <img width="300" alt="case1 op2" src="https://github.com/khushi-sabarad/8-Week-SQL-Challenge/assets/71957748/f992621d-2890-410b-ba69-7e691c623df4">

+Number of days visited by:
+  - Customer A is 4
+  - Customer B is 6
+  - Customer C is 2

 ***